tunderdomb/deepdep/README.md

 ## How does this work, then?

+*Important Note:*
+deepdep bundles includes, and you can execute a bundle by calling `.loaded()` you have to call `.loaded()` if you want your scripts to loaded

 the api is very simple

-you can include scripts like so
+you can `.include()` scripts like so

     deepde.include("some.js", "/other.js", "../that-one.js").loaded(function(){
       // .. all of them loaded and executed
     })

-include a bunch from a specified directory note that absolute paths will not get prepended with the provided path
+or bundle includes

     deepde
-      .include("some.js", "/other.js", "../that-one.js").from("that/dir")
+      .include("some.js", "/other.js", "../that-one.js")
+      .include("yet.js", "another.js", "../script.js")
       .loaded(function(){
         // .. all of them loaded and executed
       })

+this comes in handy when you want to tell the loader where to loade `.from()` this way you can set an inclue path for that bundle

+    deepde
+      .include("some.js", "/other.js", "../that-one.js")
+      .include("yet.js", "another.js", "../script.js").from("this/path")
+      .loaded(function(){
+        // .. all of them loaded and executed
+      })

 and here comes the fun part
-you can watch namespaces whether they are defined yet or not and this will prevent the execution of the loader script if not all of the are defined watched namespaces will be added to the loaders argument list so you can reference them
+you can `.watch()` namespaces whether they are defined yet or not and this will prevent the execution of the loader script if not all of the are defined watched namespaces will be added to the loaders argument list so you can reference them